FAForever/wiki-pages/Development/Modding/Creating-models.md

  - G = Shininess multiplier
  - B = Glowing mask
  - A = Team colour mask (unused on seraphim shader)

+---
+## LoDs

+#### Mesh:
+ - The mesh file has a postfix of `_lod1` (1 is the LoD level, with higher numbers being less detailed).

+#### Bones:
+ - The root bone is prefixed with `lod1_`.
+ - The rest of the bones should keep their names from the base model so that manipulators such as animations and turrets function when the LoD model is used.